Organisational & Executive Social Media Policies & Guides

 • Creation of an executive guide to public voice and presence

-• Final documents ready for approval and rollout
+• Final documents ready for approval and rollout - branded or text only for your graphic designer

 Optional additions

-• Leadership briefing session/s or workshops
+• Briefing session/s or workshops

 • Individual 1:1 advisory sessions

-• Integration with onboarding processes
+• Integration with onboarding processes - recorded video or live workshop

 Erika wearing a white blazer, stands in a light bright space, smiling.
 She is offering social media policy creation and coaches leaders to use their voice effectively and authentically.